-- Volunteer .me and/or appropriate work experience (100 hours) – ideally, volunteer or work experience would be in a school setting, though experience with special needs individuals in other supported goal-oriented environments can apply: for example, formal recreation programs, group homes, pre-school or after school programs.
+- Volunteer time and/or appropriate work experience (100 hours) – ideally, volunteer or work experience would be in a school setting, though experience with special needs individuals in other supported goal-oriented environments can apply: for example, formal recreation programs, group homes, pre-school or after school programs.
 Parents of special needs children would benefit from some volunteer time in a school setting.

 - Two professional references – written.
 These are not personal references; if you have volunteered in a school setting, we recommend references from the school administration, teachers and support teachers.
 Relevant employer references are accepted as well – for example: group home, care facilities or after school programs.

-- Observation 1 (5 days)
+- Observation 1

-- Observation 2 (5 days)
+- Observation 2

 - Diversity in the Classroom

-- Health Care Issues
+- Health Care Needs

-- Non-Violent Crisis Intervention
+- Non-violent Crisis Intervention

 - Practicum Orientation

-- Practicum Seminars
+- Practicum Seminar

-- Occupational First Aid Level I
+- Occupational First Aid Level 1

 **Program profile is subject to change based on program advisory committee recommendations.